WDD 130: Web Fundamentals

 Consider the purpose and audience of the FamilySearch site.
 Ponder the following questions and statements about the FamilySearch site.

-1. Why do you think the current hero image used on the main page of FamilySearch is effective or not?
+1. Do you think the current hero image used on the main page of FamilySearch is effective or not?
+Why?

 2. Does the site accomplish the purpose well and cater to its audience?